qbead/qbeadWebsite/content/book/tilt.md

 We can program the SpinWheel to make this same measurement.
 The SpinWheel contains a motion sensor, which is capable of measuring acceleration.
-Because the sensation of accelerating cannot be distinguished from the sensation of being pulled by gravity, so this same sensor also reports Earth's gravity.
+Because the sensation of accelerating cannot be distinguished from the sensation of being pulled by gravity, this same sensor also reports Earth's gravity.

 Before jumping into the rest of this adventure, upload the tilt sensor code from `Examples → SpinWearables → Tilt_Sensor →  Simple`, and see what happens when you move the SpinWheel around!